Page structure

 Within govuk-width-container you should add the govuk-main-wrapper class to your <main> element.
 This adds responsive padding to the top and bottom of the page and will be the container for your main content.

-If you’re not using the breadcrumbs, back link or phase banner components in your design, add the correct amount of vertical padding above the content by adding one of the following to your <main> element:
+If you’re not using the Breadcrumbs component, Back link component or Phase banner component in your design, add the correct amount of vertical padding above the content by adding one of the following to your <main> element:

 • the govuk-main-wrapper--auto-spacing class